ULB-Darmstadt/shacl-form/README.md

 - any graph loaded by `owl:imports`
 - triples provided by [classInstanceProvider](#classInstanceProvider)

 contains instances of that class, those can be linked in the respective SHACL property.
-In effect, the generated data graph will just contain a reference to the instance, but not the triples that the instance consists of.
+The generated data graph will then just contain a reference to the instance, but not the triples that the instance consists of.

 ### SHACL shape inheritance